1997 – 2001 Honda CR250 – Rear Suspension – Swingarm Service

 1. Start by marking the left side of the swingarm; electrical tape works pretty well.

-2. It doesn’t matter what side you start with, but disassemble one side at a time, and make sure to keep each side separated.
+2. It doesn’t matter what side you start with, but disassemble one side at a time and keep each side separated.
 I will be starting with the left side.

 3. Remove the seals from the inside and outside of the bore.

-5. You should have seven pieces per side: Inner seal, collar, thrust washer, thrust bearing, thrust washer, seal, and side collar.
+5. You should have seven pieces per side: an inner seal, a collar, a thrust washer, a thrust bearing, a seal, and a side collar.

 6. As you can see here, I am missing a thrust washer that is still stuck on the bore.

 7. This swingarm bore is exceptionally contaminated, and all the grit pressing against the washer rubbed a groove in the bore.
-After a lot of Pb blaster and picking, I was able to remove it without too much hassle.
+After a lot of Pb blaster and picking, I could remove it without hassle.

-8. With each side disassembled, clean the bore with parts cleaner and a towel or soft bristle brush.
+8. Clean the bore with parts cleaner and a towel or soft bristle brush with each side disassembled.

 12 - Label Left Side Of Swingarm